kevinlondon/kevinlondon.github.io/_posts/2015-10-16-answers-to-django-security-questions.md

 ---

 How much do you know about Django's security protections?
 Do you feel confident that you could secure a Django application from attackers?
-I find that question hard to answer because of the ever-changing nature of security and the scope of Django's documentation.

 Levi Gross, in [Django Security Interview Questions](http://www.levigross.com/2014/02/07/django-security-interview-questions/), has a list of security questions to help us feel more confident